datacarpentry/spreadsheet-ecology-lesson/setup.md

 {: .prereq}

 To interact with spreadsheets, we can use LibreOffice, Microsoft Excel, Gnumeric, OpenOffice.org, or other programs.
-Commands may differ a bit between programs, but general ideas for thinking about spreadsheets are the same.
+Commands may differ a bit between programs, but the general ideas for thinking about spreadsheets are the same.

 For this lesson, if you don't have a spreadsheet program already, you can use LibreOffice.
 It's a free, open source spreadsheet program.